Jimmynixon/JNBlog/README.md

 # JNBlog

-Easy to follow methods I have learned on my path as a data analyst.
+How to find length of cycleways on open street maps.